ReginleifWPZ/ReginleifWPZ/README.md

 ## Hi there 👋

+# My name is Yuri
+ - and I like curry 😎

 <!--
 **ReginleifWPZ/ReginleifWPZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.